-Don't wait.
+Follow up/ Don't wait

-• Don't wait until conference time if you suspect your child is not doing well in school.
+- Stay in touch with the teacher. - If you think of a question you didn't ask, write a note. - Don't wait until conference time if you suspect your child is not doing well in school.
 Contact his/her teacher and schedule a conference now.